Lowering the pH in Your Pool: Expert Tips for Perfect Balance

 Muriatic Acid Pool Chart

-Be aware that adding too much muriatic acid can cause the pH level to drop too low, which can be just as problematic as a high pH level.
+Adding too much muriatic acid can cause the pH level to drop too low, which can be just as problematic as a high pH level.
 You may then end up chasing your tail – adding baking soda or soda ash to raise the pH and end up with more chemical soup than pool water!

 Steps to add muriatic acid to your pool: